wmde/wikibase-release-pipeline/deploy/README.md

 ```
 > 💡 In order to automatically update images on every start, you can also use `docker compose up --pull always` to start your WBS Deploy stack.

+If you installed user defined extensions in `config/extensions`, they might have updates too.
+Make sure to update them regularly too.
+See [User Defined Extension Docs](./config/extensions/README.md) for more information.

 #### Minor and patch updates for WBS Deploy

 WBS Deploy versions are tagged in git with tags such as `deploy@3.0.1`.
 Switching to a tag with the same major version will never trigger breaking changes.
 These updates are **always** considered safe.
 If you did not change `docker-compose.yml`, you can update simply by switching the git tag.